mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 So very naturally, Dōgen Zenji [states] in the beginning of *Bendōwa* [...] the key point of the zazen we are practicing.
 In the first paragraph, Dōgen Zenji says:

 > Buddha Tathagatas all have a wondrous means, which is unexcelled and free from human agency, for transmitting the wondrous Dharma from one to another without alteration, and realizing supreme and complete awakening.
-That it is only transmitted without deviation from Buddha to Buddha is due to the *jijiyu samadhi*, which is its touchstone.
+That it is only transmitted without deviation from Buddha to Buddha is due to the *jijuyu samadhi*, which is its touchstone.

-So the zazen we do is based on *jijiyu samadhi*.
+So the zazen we do is based on *jijuyu samadhi*.
 I think [there is an] explanation here [in the note]:

-> *Jijiyu* means that the awakened one “receives” (*ju*) and “uses” (*yu*) the joy of awakening “in himself” (*ji*). *Jijiyu samadhi* (自受用三昧) thus refers to the samadhi in which this is realized and sustained.
+> *Jijuyu* means that the awakened one “receives” (*ju*) and “uses” (*yu*) the joy of awakening “in himself” (*ji*). *Jijuyu samadhi* (自受用三昧) thus refers to the samadhi in which this is realized and sustained.
 It is said Shakyamuni was immersed in the joy of enlightenment following his attainment.

-[In] *jijiyu samadhi*, literally *ji* is the self. *Ju* is “to receive,” and *yu* of *jijiyu* is “to use.”
+[In] *jijuyu samadhi*, literally *ji* is the self. *Ju* is “to receive,” and *yu* of *jijuyu* is “to use.”
 And *samadhi* is *samadhi*.

-So from this point, I think the *jijiyu samadhi* means ... the self receives the self, and gives life to it, and ... settles in the self.
+So from this point, I think the *jijuyu samadhi* means ... the self receives the self, and gives life to it, and ... settles in the self.
 That is *samadhi* – *samadhi* is “settles the self in the self.” *Samadhi* is to dwell in dharma, to dwell in the truth, to dwell in the universe – this is *samadhi*.
 We say “concentration,” but *samadhi* is to dwell in the dharma, dwell in the truth, dwell in the true state of existence.
-So *jijiyu samadhi* is “the self becomes the self, gives life to it, and settles in the self.”
-That is *jijiyu samadhi*.
+So *jijuyu samadhi* is “the self becomes the self, gives life to it, and settles in the self.”
+That is *jijuyu samadhi*.

 One of the most famous Zen teachers in Japan, Sawaki Roshi, [uses] a very simple [phrase]: he says zazen is that “the self becomes [the] self [and] is self-ing.” [...]
 “Is selfing”means giving life to the self.
 That self is not something dead; it’s always alive.
 That is called “to use.”
 So the self becomes the self and is selfing, and settles in the self.
 That is zazen, he [says].

 So when you do zazen, you become you, and you are you-ing, and settle in you, exactly.
 That *you* is not the idea of the you who feels or who experiences something – [it is] before your feeling, before your experience.
 Okay?
 Which means exactly oneness between the zazen and you.
 And then after oneness, you can say “I feel” or “I experience.”
 But before this [is] the very first moment of jumping into zazen.
 And then you say, “Ah, zazen” – that is already feeling or experience, but that is not the *real* self.
 That self is very shaky, because it’s very easily distracted by feeling and experience.

-So that is the *jijiyu samadhi*.
+So that is the *jijuyu samadhi*.

 Obaku Zen master asked Nansen, “If *dhyana* and wisdom are equated, you can see into the buddha-nature.
 How is it?
 Can you tell me about this teaching?”
 And then Nansen said, “I have nothing to depend on for twenty-four hours.”
 It means *dhyana* and wisdom – well, including *sila*, okay? – if *dhyana* and wisdom are equated, [that is,] used equally by the practicer, then we can see into the buddha-nature.
 How about this principle, this teaching?
 And then [Nansen] says, “I have nothing to depend on for twenty-four hours.”